fjacquet/terraform-lab/README.md

 ## EC2

-Normally I use t3.medium except if the application needs more
+Normally, I use t3.medium except if the application needs more

 ## S3